Softorage/undervolt-go/README.md

 ## Configuration

 **undervolt-go** does not use a configuration file.
 All settings are applied via command-line arguments.
-To maintain settings across reboots, consider creating a startup script that runs your preferred `undervolt-go` command.
+To maintain settings across reboots, you can either consider creating a startup script that runs your preferred `undervolt-go` command, or add the preferred `undervolt-go` command in `.profile` file.
+You may need to edit the `sudoers` file to allow running `undervolt-go` as sudo without requiring password.

+To edit `sudoers` file,
+1. Type in terminal `sudo visudo`.
+2. Add the below line at last of the sudoers file to allow running `undervolt-go` as sudo without requiring password `username ALL=(ALL) NOPASSWD: /usr/local/bin/undervolt-go`
+3. `Ctrl`+`X` to exit, `y` and `enter` to save.
+4. Make sure that you are absolutely sure that the computer won't crash with the commands that you are putting in `.profile`.
+Otherwise, your computer will always crash upon login.
+In such a case, you may try to shift to tty4 (`Ctrl`+`Alt`+`F4`) before login (or any other tty), and remove the commands causing issues from `.profile` file.
+This would usually work if X Server is causing issues.

 ## Examples